Menu

 Director of Marketing

 My first skiing experience happened when I was 21 years old.
 A college friend convinced myself and another friend that he could teach us to ski.
 That weekend we drove up to Horseshoe Valley.
-With rented skies standing on top of the top of the hill we waited for our first lesson from our experienced skier.
+With rented skis standing on top of the hill, we waited for our first lesson from our experienced skier.
 He said “watch me” and began to ski down the hill.
 We watched him slowly disappear from sight and then we both turned to face each other.
-Dumb faced and after some deliberation we decide to give it a try.
+Dumb faced and after some deliberation we decided to give it a try.
 Sliding and purposely falling down to control our speed we managed to complete the run.
-Surprisingly that day didn’t make me stop going but helped me find the joy of skiing.
+Surprisingly, that day didn’t make me stop going but helped me find the joy of skiing.

 I joined HPSC in 2010 and was immediately impressed with the lessons I was getting from the ski instructors.
 I looked forward to the morning lessons and eating lunch together made it possible to develop friendships and ski together in the afternoon.